Ketho/vscode-wow-api/README.md

 More documentation is available on the [project wiki](https://github.com/Ketho/vscode-wow-api/wiki).

 ## Contributing
 The extension *reflects* the state of the wiki, so if you create/update the wiki pages, it will be updated in the extension on the next release.
-Note that only global WoW functions which are not documented in [Blizzard_APIDocumentationGenerated](https://github.com/Gethe/wow-ui-source/tree/live/Interface/AddOns/Blizzard_APIDocumentationGenerated) are synchronized.
+Only functions on https://warcraft.wiki.gg/wiki/World_of_Warcraft_API which are not documented in [Blizzard_APIDocumentationGenerated](https://github.com/Gethe/wow-ui-source/tree/live/Interface/AddOns/Blizzard_APIDocumentationGenerated) will be synchronized.

 For example [UnitLevel](https://warcraft.wiki.gg/wiki/API_UnitLevel) would be documented like so.
 ```lua